huhamhire/air-co2-exporter/README.md

    panic: libusb: unknown error [code -99]
    ```

-   This could happen when `air_co2_exporter` does not have sufficient previleges to access usb devices.
+   This could happen when `air_co2_exporter` does not have sufficient privileges to access usb devices.
 Mostly caused by using a docker container environment without `privileged` mode.

 * `libusb` not found